American Indians in the City of Rocks

-John Halley's stage route connected the railroad at Kelton, Utah with Idaho's mining hub of Boise, Idaho, and supplied the early economic development of Idaho, which won statehood in 1890.
-The Kelton stage route passed through the City of Rocks, with a stage station set up near the junction of the old California Trail and Salt Lake Alternate.
+Following the decline in overland travel after the establishment of the transcontinental railroad, the Salt Lake Alternate Trail was used as a stage route, connecting the railroad in Kelton, Utah with Idaho's mining hub in Boise.
+The track supplied early economic development throughout Idaho, which won statehood in 1890.
+The route passed through the City of Rocks, where a stage station was set up near the junction of the California Trail and Salt Lake Alternate Trail.